Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8.Native.win-x64/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Fixed a compatibility error with the .NET Framework 4.5.1 target in .NET Core Applications;
-   Microsoft ClearScript.V8 was updated to version 5.4.8 (support of V8 version 5.4.500.40).
+   2. Microsoft ClearScript.V8 was updated to version 5.4.8 (support of V8 version
+      5.4.500.40).

    ====================
    POST-INSTALL ACTIONS